Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 In 2005, oyster farms along the Californian coast were forced to close because seawater there had become too acidic for oyster larvae.
 They died - and with them a whole industry.

 Mollusks, such as mussels, are particularly sensitive to a drop in pH.
-But many other fish species can suffer.
+But fish species can suffer as well.
 In 2015, a study published in the scientific journal Global Change Biology showed that acidification might even have a detrimental effect on plankton, tiny marine organisms that are a crucial food source for many fish and mammals.

 Unfortunately, there is only one way to stop ocean acidification, and that's to reduce the amount of CO2 emissions - as soon as possible.